top of page

 This is, of course, not a strong indictment of the people who make these remarks.
 Oftentimes when people ask a queer couple “which one of you is the man?” or tell a black person that “you aren’t like other black people I know” they are not coming from a place of inherent malice.
 Maybe I’m being generous but I don’t believe that the people who say that they “couldn’t tell” that I have autism are not doing so because they hold actively negative views towards autistic people.
 They are operating from a place that underlines a large majority of microaggressions, that a white, cisgender, heterosexual, ablebodied world is the norm and an encounter with anyone who operates outside of these groups is in some way different.
 Not enough to spark out right hatred or acts of sustained bigotry, but enough that they are almost a foreign presence within this worldview and that there is a level of uncertainty when operating around these people, however low level this uncertainty may be.

 However, when discussing the impact of microaggressions it is important the majority of the focus is placed on the people who are a victim of them, rather than attempting to guess the worldview or the intentions of the perpetrator of these acts.
 In 2020, A National Public Opinion Study from The Center for American Progress found that more than a third of LGBTQ+ Americans faced discrimination of some kind in the past year, a number which rose to two thirds for trans and non-binary people.
 Whilst there may be a perception that younger queer people have a more accepting world to engage with, this is not entirely the case.
 In the UK, a study conducted by Stonewall found that one in eight queer people had attempted to take their own life, a number which rises to almost half for trans people.
 Queer people, and people of all marginalised backgrounds, can be vulnerable and it is certain that many of the microaggressions levelled against them hurt and can add up.
-As Dr Aaron Malark, a licensed clinical psychologist who specialises in depression, anxiety and LGBTQ issues, states: “so many microaggressions can be unconscious and come from a well-meaning place but are still harmful.”
+As Dr Aaron Malark, a licensed clinical psychologist who specialises in depression, anxiety and LGBTQ issues, states:

 Of course, when addressing microaggressions, in the workplace or in wider society, it is important to acknowledge that these problems will not be alleviated overnight immediately.
 However, the greater awareness there is of these microaggressions and the impact that they have on people, the more likely it is that we will begin to combat them in everyday life and help make society more accommodating for marginalised people.
 It is not the only route necessary for us to achieve a more equitable society but the recognition of the impact of microaggressions and working to erase them is an important step to take in order to aid marginalised people